neondatabase/website/content/docs/guides/logical-replication-confluent.md

 ## Enable logical replication in Neon

-The first step is to enable logical replication in Neon.

 <Admonition type="important">
-Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter permanently, changing it from `replica` to `logical` for all databases in your Neon project.
+Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.

-Also, enabling logical replication increases the amount of data written to the WAL (Write-Ahead Logging), which means that you will consume additional storage.
+Since logical replication requires more detailed logging to the Write-Ahead Log (WAL) for write transactions, it consumes additional storage.
 </Admonition>

+To enable logical replication in Neon:

 1. Select your project in the [Neon Console](https://console.neon.tech/app/projects).
 2. On the Neon **Dashboard**, select **Settings**.